-I don’t know about you, but if I were playing a Beethoven sonata I would rather play what Beethoven wrote.
+I don’t know about you, but if I were playing a Beethoven sonata I would rather play what Beethoven wrote than what a modern editor tells me that he wrote.
 There’s nothing wrong with it.

-To show you what I mean, here is the first page of the Moonlight Sonata in its original edition, as reproduced in the Tecla edition (click on the image):
+To show you what I mean, you can see the first page of music of the Moonlight Sonata in its original edition, as reproduced in the Tecla edition, here free.
+And you can try it out.